hapax/hapax.github.io/assets/mindjam.md

 #### Eternal recurrence

-First, let's compare it to the doctrine of eternal recurrence: time is cyclic, and we are doomed to repeat ourselves.
+First, let's compare brainjam to the doctrine of eternal recurrence: time is cyclic, and we are doomed to repeat ourselves.
 Evidently, this is an archetypal idea, popping up everywhere in classical antiquity, from Egypt to India, Greece to Mesoamerica.